Updated: Jun 8

 What’s up everyone?
 It’s Rich.
 Today I want to do something fun and by fun I mean doing a commentary on the most recent reviews on The Phoenix Li-ESWT device.
 It has come to my attention that the question “Has anyone tried The Phoenix Shock Wave Device?” or any variation of the question, is constantly being brought up by men on various platforms such as blogs, YouTube videos/comments, forums, etc.

 What these men don’t know is that this device has been out since 2019/2020 and has been used by thousands of men (including myself).

-Last year, I wrote my 1 year review and experience using The Phoenix and my 2 year update is going to be published this week.
+In 2021, I wrote my 1 year review and experience using The Phoenix and my 2 year update was published in December of 2022.

 I’m not the only one who did a review on The Phoenix and I think it’s important for men to hear from more than just me about whether or not the Phoenix works.
 After all, we all have different bodies and different penises.
 At the same time, different health statuses and considerations.

 For this reason, I’m going to do a commentary on the most recent reviews out there, which will include both GOOD reviews and BAD ones, too.
 Why?
 Because people need to understand what this device is actually supposed to do.
 If we can filter out the noise on the internet of misinformation and misinterpretations on Li-ESWT, then it could potentially help people who could actually benefit from this type of treatment.

 On the same token, this will help point the people who are not considered good candidates for this type of treatment, to another strategy that might be suited for their specific type of sexual performance issue.

 Ultimately, our goal of helping men on this journey of figuring out their sexual performance issues to learn and to form their own conclusions.